- What is this site and what does it do?

 - the centroid of a county-aquifer polygon for certain, generalized groundwater supply projects.

-- Although project triangles related to the source types ‘Direct Reuse’, ‘Local Surface Water Supply’, ‘Atmosphere’, and ‘Rainwater Harvesting’ may have a generalized location, the source is not mapped to a specific location and is represented by a Texas centroid point.
+- Although project triangles related to the source types ‘Direct Reuse’, ‘Local Surface Water Supply’, ‘Atmosphere’, and ‘Rainwater Harvesting’ may have a generalized location, the source is not mapped to a specific location.

 The actual locations and physical extent of recommended projects will vary and, in many instances such as pipelines, will encompass multiple geographic locations and facilities.